NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/BMI_NextGen_Configs/README.md

 - Example- InputForcings: [3,25]

 ### InputForcingDirectories
 Specify the input directories for each forcing product.
+If a user has the ability to connect to the AWS servers and they specify configuration #12 (CONUS AORC data) then this specific configuration input can be left as a blank string ("").
 - Example- InputForcingDirectories: [./GFS,./NDFD]

 ### InputForcingTypes